 • cowardice;

-• dimensions other than the standard limits;
+• dimensions different from the standard limits;

 • converging lines of the muzzle and skull;